Teams are inherently dysfunctional.

 Jeff is the former CEO and now head of Business Development, representing the dysfunction of Avoidance of Accountability.
 Although he is likable, he avoids holding team members accountable, especially when it could lead to uncomfortable conversations.
 His desire to maintain harmony prevents him from pushing for necessary conflict.

-4. Martin Gilmore (Chief Marketing Officer)
+4. Martin Gilmore (Chief Technology Officer)

 Martin is an example of Absence of Trust.
 He is guarded and unwilling to be vulnerable in front of the team, which impedes honest communication and collaboration.
 His lack of openness creates a barrier to team cohesion, leading to silos within the organization.